Updated: Jun 10

 A conclusion that highlights some of the core elements of the plan.

 This approach is consistent with and developed based upon successful petitions seen by ProfVal’s team.
 The approach does not, of course, provide a guarantee of acceptance of an individual’s petition.
+This professional plan does not in anyway constitute legal advice.
 If you are working on your EB-2 NIW professional plan, we hope that this document was of value to you.